 After doing several tests with the equipment I was satisfied and just waiting for the big moment 🙂

 Finally, and quite slowly the moon started to move in front of the sun.
 Even when the moon already covered more than 50% of the sun the overall brightness of the environment actually didn’t seem to change.
 Just the temperature dropped quite some degrees.
 According to some web sources one does not even recognize any difference in brightness before a coverage of more than 90%!

 I took quite some photos of this great event.
 My favorite ones are shown below.
 Here is also one image available in full resolution.
 I especially like the one where the moon almost covers the sun spot.
-After this event I also saw some other quite amazing photos: One with a plane right in front of the solar eclipse and another one where the ISS just passes by!
+After this event I also saw another amazing photo: The solar eclipse with the ISS just passing by!

 - Camera: Fujifilm X-T1 with adaptor

 - Mount: EQ6 Syntrek, VTSP improved

 - Mount controller: EQMOD

 - Focus controller: via ASCOM, control via GamePad

 Clear skies!Last updated: June 18, 2022 at 21:05 pm